nbohorquez/facebook-friends/README.md

 Basic Facebook scrapper
 =======================

-Facebook scrapper.
-It reereates your network of friends.
+Facebook scrapper that recreates your network of friends.
+This project dates back to 2015 and is outdated.